 - Minimally invasive approach

 The key concept of this approach is to preserve the soft-tissues and blood supply in the metaphyseal fracture area by not exposing them surgically.
 An entry site is developed over the distal tibia.
-The plate is then inserted from distal to proximal, through a tunnel between periosteum and intact overlying tissue.
+The plate is inserted from distal to proximal, through a tunnel between periosteum and intact overlying tissue.

 For the insertion of the proximal screws in the diaphysis, separate stab incisions usually are sufficient.